Top 5 tips to better organize the harvest

 5. Wash up and clean all of the equipment

-Before the harvest, clean up your harvesting equipment such as buckets and clippers.
-Also don’t forget to clean and sanitize all of the winemaking equipment, so that grapes can go directly into the process of wine making.
-And after the harvest, clean all of the equipment properly, as well!
+Before the harvest, clean up your harvesting equipment, such as buckets and clippers.
+Also, don’t forget to clean and sanitize all of the winemaking equipment so that grapes can go directly into the winemaking process.
+After the harvest, clean all of the equipment properly, as well!

-Above all, don’t take too hard on yourself – that supposed to be an exciting day (despite the fact that it’s going to be a long, long day).
-So have fun and drink something for easy work.
-After all, you have to empty your old stock for the new vintage to come 🙂
+Above all, don’t take too hard on yourself – that is supposed to be an exciting day (even though it’s going to be a long, long day).

 Happy harvest!